R4cc/ModSentinel/docs/PUFFERPANEL.md

 ## Connecting

 1. Open **Settings** → **PufferPanel**.
-2. Enter the Base URL of your panel along with a client ID and secret.
+2. Enter the Base URL (must start with `http://` or `https://` and omit any trailing slash) along with a client ID and secret.
 3. Grant the application the following scopes:
    - `server.view`
    - `server.files.view`
 4. Test the connection, then save the credentials.
+Errors return JSON `{code, message, requestId}`; the request ID also appears in the UI for log correlation.

 Once saved, ModSentinel will enable the **Sync from PufferPanel** option when creating or resyncing instances.